 She is the youngest MP in Aotearoa for over 40 years.
 She entered parliament to show people that politicians can look a little different, sound a little different, do things a little different, and to drive home the message that politicians work for people.

-Chlöe is the Green Party spokesperson on issues that she can really get her teeth into: Education (including Tertiary), Internal Affairs, Sensible Drug Law Reform, Local Government, Arts Culture & Heritage, Small Business, Broadcasting and Youth.
+Chlöe is the Green Party spokesperson on issues that she can really get her teeth into: Mental Health, Sensible Drug Law Reform, Economic Development, Revenue, Small Business, Broadcasting and Youth.